GabeScott/standard-works-vault/General Conference/2002 October - To Men of the Priesthood.md

 Elder Ballard has spoken to you concerning missionaries.
 I wish to endorse what he said.
 I hope that our young men, and our young women, will rise to the challenge he has set forth.
 We must raise the bar on the worthiness and qualifications of those who go into the world as ambassadors of the Lord Jesus Christ.

-Now we have an interesting custom in the Church.
+Now, we have an interesting custom in the Church.
 Departing missionaries are accorded a farewell.
 In some wards this has become a problem.
 Between outgoing missionaries and returning missionaries, most sacrament meetings are devoted to farewells and homecomings.

 No one else in the Church has a farewell when entering a particular service.
 We never have a special farewell-type meeting for a newly called bishop, for a stake president, for a Relief Society president, for a General Authority, or anyone else of whom I can think.
 Why should we have missionary farewells?